FactorPrism®

 Winter 2016: Unexpectedly mild Suggests infrastructure improvements

-What makes these findings remarkable isn't just their value—it's how they were discovered.
+What makes these findings remarkable isn't just their value—it's how they were attributed.

 Traditional Approach